ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 Inference on a test dataset can be performed either separately using the `sbi_infer.py` script after training, or simultaneously during training by setting the `testing` field to true.
-As with training, testing requires specifying the path to the test dataset for the first round in the `dataset_path_round_0` field, which must contain a `dataset_full.csv` file.
+As with training, testing requires specifying the path to the test dataset for round 0 in the `dataset_path_round_0` field, which must contain a `dataset_full.csv` file.
 In multi-round inference, the test dataset for subsequent rounds is generated on the fly and saved to the path specified in `dataset_path`, with the number of simulations defined by `num_sim`.